Mark your calendars for the biggest event of the year:

 Volunteer Application Process

 Thank you!
 We love that you are interested in volunteering to help us help the animals we serve here at the Cheyenne Animal Shelter and can’t wait to meet you!
 Whether you enjoy real “hands-on” experience working with animals or would prefer an office atmosphere, teaching children the humane treatment of animals or if you are great interacting with the public – we have a job for you!
 The list of current opportunities changes monthly and is available at each orientation.

 All volunteers are asked to make a minimum six month commitment to the shelter of at least two hours per week.
-Learn more about the various volunteer opportunities the Cheyenne Animal Shelter has to offer.

 STEPS TO BECOMING A VOLUNTEER: